-- Read texts 1-3 again and answer the questions. - 1 How clear was it that Maria Lara would win the tennis match?
-Why? - 2 How is Jason Lee doing this season?
-How does the commentator feel about his performance? - What does the commentator say about the abilities of the two teams? - 3) In your notebook, match some of the words and phrases in bold from the texts in exercise 2 with the definitions below. - 1 be ahead in a competition a - 2 finish a competition with the same score on both - 3 successful in competitions for a long time 🙇 - 4 having lost no competitions 🕰 - 5 lose a competition - 6 move into a lower position in a competition - 7 reach a position equal to someone who was ahead 🙇 - 8 a competition that continues until one side wins a - 9 be close or tied to a competitor during a competition - 10 having the same level of skill as another competitor - 4> In your notebook, complete the text with the words and phrases below.
+2 Read texts 1-3 again and answer the questions.

+- 1 How clear was it that Maria Lara would win the tennis match?
+Why?
+Very clear, because she was in great form, has been on a winning streak and is almost undefeated. - 2 How is Jason Lee doing this season?
+How does the commentator feel about his performance?
+Not very well.
+He is unhappy about it. - 3 What does the commentator say about the abilities of the two teams?
+They are equal in skill. - 3 In your notebook, match some of the words and phrases in bold from the texts in exercise 2 with the definitions below. - 1 be ahead in a competition be in the lead - finish a competition with the same score on both sides end in a draw - 3 successful in competitions for a long time be on a winning streak - 4 having lost no competitions undefeated - 5 lose a competition suffer a loss - 6 move into a lower position in a competition fall behind - reach a position equal to someone who was ahead catch up - a competition that continues until one side wins fight to the finish - be close or tied to a competitor during a competition - 10 having the same level of skill as another competitor equal match - 4) In your notebook, complete the text with the words and phrases below.

-lead victories winning undefeated loss fall second neck and neck match
+lead 4 victories 8 winning 5 undefeated 1 loss 2 fall 7 second 3 neck and neck 9 match 6